zlociu/zlociu/README.md

-# Hi there 👋
+## Hi!
+I'm Marcin 👋

-I'm Marcin, IT student at the Poznań University of Technology.
+I'm IT student at the Poznań University of Technology.
 I specialize in distributed and parallel systems.
 My passion is music (specially film music).
+In my free time, I like to play the piano 🎹.
 <!--
 **zlociu/zlociu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->